mlapps/lightning-getting-started-docs/README.md

 > Eventually when we bundle and run the game, our bundler (rollup) will add the imported modules to the bundle so we keep an optimized codebase (no un-used code).
 This method is often refered to as treeshaking.

-1. We import Launch method from the SDK (will act as a bootstrapper)
+1. We import the Launch method from the SDK (will act as a bootstrapper)
-2. Next we import our app from the (current not existing) App.js
+2. Next we import our App class from App.js
-3. Export a function which upon invokation will Launch the app
+3. Export a function which upon invocation will Launch the app

 Now that we have a basic setup we can move over to the next phase, the actual development of the App.